portellam/deploy-VFIO/README.md

 ## Description
-Ultimate collection of scripts for a seamless, intuitive, and automated VFIO (hardware) passthrough setup.
-Run incompatible or untrusted hardware/software/OS inside a virtual machine, under the Linux Desktop of your choice.
+Ultimate scripts for a seamless, intuitive, and automated VFIO passthrough setup.
+Run any OS with real hardware under a virtual machine, in the Linux desktop of choice.

+Protect your desktop and files from spyware (computer game Anti-cheat, Windows telemetry) and abandonware (Windows XP).

 ## How-to
 To install, execute: